 Next, I flipped – and pressed – the bindings up, and serged the side seams.
 (This way, I can fold the binding back over to finish it, and the side seam is enclosed in the binding.)

-In Amy’s tutorial about bindings, she shows the proper way to do them, folding the inside edge back up to the seam line so there are no raw edges exposed.
+In Amy’s tutorial about bindings, she shows the proper way to do them when sewing with knits, folding the inside edge back up to the seam line so there are no raw edges exposed.
 The way I did them here was just a little quicker (and a little less neat), since I didn’t refold the binding under and just trimmed off the excess instead.

-Have fun, and remember, don’t fear the knits!
+Have fun, and remember, don’t fear sewing with knits!